-One hundred and thirteen books that I've read.
+One hundred and sixteen books that I've read.
 Created with Readwise.

 This completely changed my view of humanity's place in the world, our accepted societal structures and everything we perceive to be 'normal'.
 I used to think history was boring, however this book opened my eyes to the incredible breadth of knowledge which can be learned from studying humanity's journey to this point in time.